 Featuring writings from Zoé Whitley (Curator of International Art, Tate Modern), Helen Legg (Director, Tate Liverpool), Courtney J. Martin (Deputy Director/Chief Curator, Dia Art Foundation, New York), and Emma Ridgway (Head of Programme, Modern Art Oxford).

-This catalogue is published after the artist’s major exhibitions across the UK in 2017/18 at Spike Island (Bristol), Harris Museum and Art Gallery (Preston), BALTIC (Gateshead), and Walker Art Gallery (Liverpool).
+This catalogue is published after the artist’s exhibitions in 2017/18 at Modern Art Oxford, Spike Island (Bristol), Nottingham Contemporary, and Badischer Kunstverein (Karlsruhe).